Sensitivity Analysis in Supply Chain Design and Planning

 While optimization as a tool provides the single best answer, our implicit obligation to our stakeholders should be to identify robust solutions under uncertain conditions to enable a better decision-making process.
 While providing multiple scenarios and answers seemingly puts the burden back on the decision-makers, it in fact equips them with a deeper and multi-dimensional understanding of the potential implications of that decision.
 This is the harmony between powerful software and adept business analysis!

 We’ve looked at how Coupa’s Supply Chain Design & Planning solution can help companies visualize and anticipate scenarios that can affect performance.
-By identifying potential outcomes of given inputs, a company can increase the speed, accuracy, and flexibility in which it responds to change.
+By identifying potential outcomes of given inputs through supply chain analytics, a company can increase the speed, accuracy, and flexibility in which it responds to change.